 - Enter QNAP IP, port 21, username, password

-This works even on Chromebooks where the built-in Files app's SMB connection drops under heavy use.
+This works even on Chromebooks where the built-in Files app's SMB connection is unreliable.

 Chromebook-Specific Limitations

-All Android file managers on Chromebook run inside the Android container.
+All Android file managers on Chromebook run inside the Android container (ARC++/ARCVM).
 This means:

-- No access to ChromeOS root filesystem — You can only access Android-container storage, which includes the Downloads folder bridge
+- No access to ChromeOS root filesystem — You can only access Android-container storage, which includes a bridge to the Downloads folder

-- Google Drive: Accessible via the built-in Files app only; not accessible as a folder to Android apps
+- Google Drive: Accessible natively via the built-in Files app; not directly accessible as a folder to Android apps (connect via AnExplorer's cloud feature instead)

 - Linux files (

-/home/user/in the Linux container): Accessible via the built-in Files app's "Linux files" section, not via Android apps directly - USB drives: May appear in AnExplorer as
+/home/user/in the Linux container): Accessible via the built-in Files app's "Linux files" section, not via Android apps directly - USB drives: Appear in AnExplorer as

 What Most Chromebook Users Actually Need